| Cinematherapy.com

 plot match my situation exactly as long as a character was

+going through some kind of transformation.
 I chose the Alan Alda film, “The Four

 Seasons.”
 After discussing it with my therapist, I started